Public Holidays in El Salvador 2026 – National & Catholic Holidays

 Public Observances & Closures

 On official public holidays, most government offices, schools, banks, and many businesses close across El Salvador.
-In places like San Salvador, public celebrations, religious processions, mass services, and civic events occur, especially on holidays like Independence Day or Feast of San Salvador.
+In places like San Salvador, public celebrations, religious processions, mass services, and civic events occur, especially on holidays like Independence Day or the Feast of San Salvador.
 Some holidays like Christmas Eve or New Year’s Eve may have partial closures or limited hours, depending on sector and location.

 Frequently Asked Questions (FAQs)